rhx/SwiftGtk/README.md

 There now is a `gtk4` branch supporting the latest version of gtk.

+The current version introduces a new build system and signal generation code contributed by Mikoláš Stuchlík (see the **Building** Section below).

 ### Other notable changes

 Version 11 introduces a new type system into `gir2swift`,